breatheco-de/content/src/content/lesson/backend-developer.md

 ---
-title: "Intro to Back-End Web Development"
+title: "Knowing What is Behind a BackEnd developer"

+subtitle: "Learn here everything about Back-End Web development and what it takes to become BackEnd developer"

 cover: "https://ucarecdn.com/98208ebb-dcb3-4e40-9ae4-4ec886213f97/"

 textColor: "white"